Caye Caulker Snorkeling Guide: Underwater Paradise

 A Caye Caulker snorkeling trip isn’t one that will be forgotten quickly – if ever.
-In those few hours that you spend along the Belize Barrier Reef, you’ll feel like you’ve been transported to another world.
+In those few hours that you spend along the Belize Barrier Reef, you’ll feel like you’ve been transported to another, magical world.

 The coral is vibrant, the water is crystal clear and the marine life is abundant.

 You’ll swim with sharks, stingrays, and sea turtles.
-You’ll be surrounded by schools of fish.
+Be surrounded by schools of fish.
 And, you’ll gain an insight into a whole other world below the water.

-If this sounds perfect to you, you’ll want to keep reading.
+If this sounds perfect to you – keep reading.
 Because this island is home to perhaps the best snorkeling in Belize.

 This complete guide has everything you need to plan and prepare for a Caye Caulker snorkel tour.
 Including, finding the right tour for you, packing the right things, and knowing what to expect at each stop.